Republican candidates hope to win in Iowa as they look to topple Trump in 2024

 "They're more interested in keeping those kids trapped in their schools and trapped out of their futures," Scott said.
 "They're going to talk about the great opportunity party, give a brother a break!"

-Scott was well received but he's relatively unknown in a field where Donald Trump is the front-runner and enjoys widespread popularity with Republicans, especially in Iowa.
-Candidates like Sen. Scott, former UN Ambassador Nikki Haley and entrepreneur Vivek Ramaswamy, hope a win in Iowa could give them momentum to beat the former president who has only made one trip to the state since announcing his third bid.
+Scott was well received but he's relatively unknown in a field where Trump is the front-runner and enjoys widespread popularity with Republicans, especially in Iowa.
+Candidates like Sen. Scott, former U.N.
+Ambassador Nikki Haley and entrepreneur Vivek Ramaswamy hope a win in Iowa could give them momentum to beat the former president who has only made one trip to the state since announcing his third bid.

 After DeSantis' announcement, he will make a three-state swing through early voting states with a specific focus on the first in the nation Republican caucus state.
 In previous appearances, DeSantis hinted at what a campaign speech will look like.
 He will likely draw comparisons between Florida and Iowa like he did earlier this month at a fundraiser for Iowa Rep. Randy Feenstra.